Introduction:

 1. Speech and Language Therapy

-Speech-language pathologists (SLPs) specialize in both speech and communication skills.
-Therapy may include:
+Speech-language pathologists (SLPs) specialize in communication and cognitive skills.
+Therapy sessions may include:

-👉 Example: Practicing how to ask for help clearly in a grocery store.
+👉 Example: Practicing scripts like how to ask for help at a store or how to explain a problem clearly.

 2. Cognitive Rehabilitation Therapy

-This therapy focuses on rebuilding thinking skills like memory, focus, and organization.
-Techniques include:
+This approach focuses on rebuilding thinking skills such as memory, attention, and organization.
+Techniques may involve:

 3. At-Home Memory Strategies